lukbut/ensembl_services_platform/README.md

 <h3>Setting up the environment</h3>

+The following notes will assist a user in setting up the endpoint on a MacOS computer for testing purposes.

 A `requirements.txt` file is available for easy setup of a site specific Python virtual environment.

-`mysql`, `openssl` and `mysql-connector-c` was installed on the development MacOS computer via [Homebrew](https://brew.sh).
+`mysql`, `openssl` and `mysql-connector-c` need to be installed via [Homebrew](https://brew.sh).

 `mysql-connector-c` currently has a bug when used on MacOS.
 The settings file needs to be modified, as described in this link:
 <https://pypi.org/project/mysqlclient/>

-The following additional commands need to be typed into bash to be set up `OpenSSL` on MacOS Mojave
+The following additional commands need to be typed into bash to set up `OpenSSL` on MacOS Mojave
 onwards:

     export CPPFLAGS="-I/usr/local/opt/openssl/include"